Thomas Markle Has Made A Mess Of His Relationship With His Daughter

 It is rumored that Thomas Markle took a “few thousand pounds” to give a tell-all to Good Morning Britain and explain that his daughter is breaking his heart by not talking to him.
 Piers Morgan is now pleading Thomas Markle’s case in print with an op-ed saying that the Duchess of Sussex is heartless.

 Meghan Markle was said to be “devastated” by her father’s interviews and the things he has said about the royal family.
 Many people believe that the Duchess of Sussex has no other choice but to add Thomas Markle to the others in the Markle family who have sold her out and cut all ties.
-Understandably, Duchess Meghan and Prince Harry are concerned that Thomas Markle will attempt to cash in on any future contact with them or with the rest of the royal family.
+Understandably, Meghan and Prince Harry are concerned that Thomas Markle will attempt to cash in on any future contact with them or with the rest of the royal family.
 And if past experience is the best predictor of future results, that is what will happen.

 The Daily Beast wonders why the royal family didn’t just hook up Thomas Markle with a place to live and an allowance up front to keep him from seeking a payday from the press.
 Prince William reportedly has helped out his in-laws, as has Prince Charles, so why not Prince Harry?

-But The Daily Beast says that Thomas Markle is going to have a hard time getting sympathy for his current predicament.
+But the Daily Beast says that Thomas Markle is going to have a hard time getting sympathy for his current predicament.

 “He may feel he was treated shabbily, but few in the corridors of Kensington palace have any sympathy for Meghan’s father.
 Trust, like reputation, is collected in drops and lost in torrents, and it may now be too late for Meghan’s dad to ever regain that precious commodity.”